wishy78/DevOps-Course-Workshop-Module-14-Learners/README.md

 ## Environment variables & secrets

-Now that your containers are being deployed correctly we'll want to pass through the appropriate environment variables to link up to the finance package from M13.
+Now that your containers are being deployed correctly we'll want to pass through the appropriate environment variables to link up to the "finance" service.
 You can find these environment variables in the configuration from the `order-processing` app service.

 > Credentials like DB passwords should be stored as secrets.

-You may want to look at the docs on [environment variables](https://kubernetes.io/docs/tasks/inject-data-application/define-environment-variable-container/), [creating secrets](https://kubernetes.io/docs/tasks/configmap-secret/managing-secret-using-kubectl/) and [accessing secrets](https://kubernetes.io/docs/concepts/configuration/secret/#using-secrets-as-environment-variables)
+You may want to look at the docs on [environment variables](https://kubernetes.io/docs/tasks/inject-data-application/define-environment-variable-container/), [creating secrets](https://kubernetes.io/docs/tasks/configmap-secret/managing-secret-using-kubectl/) and [accessing secrets](https://kubernetes.io/docs/concepts/configuration/secret/#using-secrets-as-environment-variables).

+Once this is complete you should be able to load up your service's external IP in your browser and see the dashboard of orders!

 ## Dealing with Services

-We can simulate a high load on our Service by running this code in a browser console on the dashboard from Module 13:
+We can simulate a high load on our Service by running this code in a browser console on the dashboard:

 ```javascript
 await fetch("/scenario", {